 This company, a major global insurer, operated across multiple countries and territories.

-Our Associate was tasked with leading the Application Rationalisation Project; the company had a costly and extremely complex applications landscape, as a result of a series of acquisitions, accumulating multiple different applications.
+The Associate was tasked with leading an Application Rationalisation Project; the company had a costly and extremely complex applications landscape, as a result of a series of acquisitions, accumulating multiple different applications across various different international locations.
 Duplication of functionality led to business-related risks, an overly complex system landscape and lack of efficiency.

-Our Associate undertook a full review of all the systems and applications, and in doing so discovered ageing, disparate and duplicated applications between, and within business units which were driving costs and complexity as well as hindering the delivery of the business strategy and plans.
+The Associate undertook a full review of all the systems and applications, and in doing so discovered ageing, disparate and duplicated applications between and within business units.
+These were discovered to be driving costs and complexity as well as hindering the delivery of the business strategy and plans.

 A review of the business strategy showed which applications were necessary and which could be consolidated or decommissioned.
-Our Associate worked closely with the board, stakeholders and people across the business to ensure pain points were being addressed in the project and that the status quo was being challenged in order to get the desired results.
-Our Associate then created a transformation roadmap to set out the timing and priorities for delivery of an optimised application landscape.
+The Associate worked closely with the board, stakeholders and other key personnel across the business to ensure pain points were being addressed in the project and that the status quo was being challenged in order to get the desired results.
+The Associate then created a transformation roadmap to set out the timing and priorities for delivery of an optimised application landscape.

 After understanding the way the business worked and the leadership team’s desired results, the Associate created a proposal and plan to de-risk and consolidate the systems; opportunities were identified to integrate functionality into single applications and for use of enterprise systems in order to manage the operating costs, leverage the application functionality and also to enable the sharing of data across teams and business functions.